ntlinh189/BlockchainPlayground/README.md

-# DAppPlayground
+# BlockchainPlayground
-A playground for experimenting with interactions across different decentralized applications (DApps) on Ethereum and other EVM chains.
+A playground for experimenting with interactions across different decentralized applications (DApps) on Ethereum and other chains.